ianb/personal-history-archive/docs/activity-schema.md

 `userAgent`: the User Agent string for the browser

+`devicePixelRatio`: the base value of `window.devicePixelRatio` (typically 1 for a normal screen, 2 for a High-DPI/Retina display)

 `created`: when we first saw this browser

 `testing`: if true, then this browser profile was created specifically for testing.
 Hopefully these browsers shouldn't show up in your normal data!